pivotal/docs-tap/intellij-extension/glossary.hbs.md

 ## <a id="catalog-info-yaml"></a> catalog-info.yaml file

-The catalog-info YAML file enables the workloads created with the Tanzu Developer Tools for IntelliJ extension to be visible in the [Tanzu Developer Portal](../tap-gui/about.hbs.md).
+The catalog-info YAML file enables the workloads created with the Tanzu Developer Tools for IntelliJ extension to be visible in [Tanzu Developer Portal](../tap-gui/about.hbs.md).

 ## <a id="code-snippet"></a> Code snippet